1 ½tspsaltdecrease to 1 tsp if using salted butter

 Sift together the flour, salt, baking soda and baking powder.
 Set aside.

 Using a standing mixer with a paddle attachment or a hand held mixer with a large bowl, cream the butter, granulated sugar, and brown sugar on medium speed for 4-5 minutes until fully combined and light and fluffy.
-Be sure to scrape down the sides fo the bowl as necessary.
+Be sure to scrape down the sides of the bowl as necessary.

 Gently fold in the chocolate pieces using a spatula.